onap/ccsdk-platform-plugins/pgaas/README.md

 relationships.
 If it is `false`, then this node must have exactly one `dcae.relationships.pgaas_cluster_uses_sshkeypair` relationship.
 * `readerfqdn` (optional string default=value of `writerfqdn`)  The FQDN used for read-only access to the cluster containing the postgres database instance, if different than the FQDN used for read-write access.
 This will be used by viewer roles.
+* `port` (optional string default=5432) The port used to access the server.
+* `initialpassword` (optional string default=`''`) An existing PostgreSQL instance's `postgres` role's password.
+Used when the plugin is taking over the management of the PostgreSQL server's passwords.
+The `postgres` role's password will be changed from this.

 **Mapped Operations:**